seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 about the trade at that range, and the alternative is an event landing tomorrow that was last mentioned a week ago because nothing moved in between.

-**A declared position stops being a candidate.** The coin is carried in state as `type:"position"` and is thereafter analysed as a holding — thesis intact or not, invalidation, target, whether to hold, reduce, close or reverse.
-It is not offered as a new entry again unless the plan calls for a second tranche.
+**A declared position no longer exists as an object and neither does `type:"position"`** — retired at `2026-09-24-a` with the array that fed it (below).
+The engine's own published theses are unaffected: they live in `items`, they are withdrawn by name when price leaves them, and none of that ever came from the owner file.

-**Positions and owner vectors arrive in `analyst/owner.json`, never in conversation.**
+**Owner vectors arrive in `analyst/owner.json`, never in conversation.**
 The earlier form of this clause said the coin was declared «on «вошёл в SOL ЛОНГ»» and assumed a conversation that does not happen: the Boss addresses the Architect, not this engine, and making him carry a technical fact between the two systems is the one thing